 The fastest and easiest way to attach most wood parts to concrete is to use a powder-actuated gun.
 To use it, load a special gun nail and a .22 caliber gun shell into the barrel.
 Press the nose against the workpiece, pull the trigger and the shell will drive the fastener directly into the concrete.
 No predrilling or elaborate measuring and layout are needed to position the fastener — just hold the board against the concrete and fire the tool.

 This gun costs more than a decent drill (as much as $200 more), but it makes light work of most jobs.
-Before you reach for this tool, read the operators’ manual carefully to ensure you’re using the correct amount of powder and the right size fasteners.
+Before you reach for this tool, read the operators’ manual carefully.
+This will ensure you’re using the correct amount of powder and the right size fasteners.
 Always wear eye goggles and ear protection when using a powder-actuated gun.

 With the right tools and fasteners, it’s easy to fasten wood to concrete in home construction projects.